Jacobkklon/Jacobkklon/README.md

 ### Hi there 👋 My name is Jacob and I'm a passionate young professional interested in programming and data science!

-I love operations research, novel problems with creative solutions, statistics, probability, and automation and control of large physical systems.
+✨ I love operations research, novel problems with creative solutions, statistics, probability, and automation and control of large physical systems.
+Please take a look at my pinned projects below to get an idea of my experience!

 Education: RU '22 Industrial and Systems Engineering
 Location: NY Metro Area (NJ)